MarcoStb1993/robot_statemachine/statemachine/README.md

 The GUI also offers the possibility to set a waypoint at the robot's current location and with the robot's current orientation.
 These waypoint's routines can be set from drop-down box next to the button setting the actual waypoint.

 Furthermore, a checkbox enables setting the reverse mode manually.
 When the box is checked the robot moves in reverse.
+A button next to the checkbox enables stopping the navigation when a simple navigation goal was set through RViz.

 When using [RViz](http://wiki.ros.org/rviz), waypoints can be set by utilizing the **Plant Waypoint Tool**.
 It can be added through the plus button (Add a new tool) in the toolbar and then choosing *PlantWaypointTool* under *statemachine_rviz_plugins*.
 This enables putting waypoints on the ground plane, determining their x- and y-coordinates, and orientate them  in yaw by dragging the mouse in the desired direction.
 They are depicted as [interactive markers](http://wiki.ros.org/interactive_markers) with a flag pole mesh and the number of the waypoint above.
 Accordingly, an interactive marker display needs to be added with the topic name *waypoint_markers/update* to show them.
 The color of the marker corresponds to the waypoint's status: blue is the default color, green means the waypoint has been visited and red that it is unreachable.